Tensor Factor Model Estimation by Iterative Projection: Theoretical Properties

-\begin{rmk} Note that as $\lambda_k$ typically grows with $d_1,\ldots,d_K$ under quite general weak conditions.
-Under these conditions, Theorem \ref{thm:itopup} allows $T \le d_kd_{-k}^2$ for the consistency of the iTOPUP estimator of the loading spaces.
-As shown below, in many cases, $T$ is actually allowed to be a constant for $K>1$.
-This is in sharp contrast of the results of traditional factor analysis which requires $T\rightarrow \infty$ to consistently estimate the loading spaces.
+\begin{rmk} When the loading matrices $A_k$ and the TOPUP version of the matrix unfolding of the auto-covariance of $\cF_t$ all have bounded condition numbers and average squared entries of magnitude 1, $\lam_k^2$, $\|\Theta_{{k},0}^*\|_{\rm S}$ and $\|\Theta_{k,0}\|_{\rm op}$ are all of the order $d\times$poly$(r_1,\ldots,r_K)$.
+In this case, Theorem \ref{thm:itopup} just requires $T\ge $poly$(r_1,\ldots,r_K)$ for the initialization to achieve through iteration the fast convergence rate $T^{-1/2}d_{-k}^{-1/2}$poly$(r_1,\ldots,r_K)$.
+See Corollary \ref{cor:itopup2} for details.
+This is in sharp contrast to the results of traditional factor analysis which requires $T\rightarrow \infty$ to consistently estimate the loading spaces.
 The main reason is that the other tensor modes provide additional information and in certain sense serve as additional samples.
-Roughly speaking, we have total $d_k(d_{-k}T)$ observations in the tensor time series to estimate the $d_kr_k$ parameters in the loading space $A_k$, where $r_k\ll d_{-k}T$ in most of the cases, depending on additional conditions on $\lambda_k$ and $\lambda_k^*$. \end{rmk}
+Roughly speaking, we have totally $dT = d_kd_{-k}T$ observations in the tensor time series to estimate the $d_kr_k$ parameters in the projection to the column space of the loading matrix $A_k$, where $r_k\ll d_{-k}T$ in the above ``regular'' case. \end{rmk}

+Now, let us consider the statistical performance of iTIPUP procedure.
+Again, by \citet{chen2022factor} the TIPUP risk in the estimation of $P_k$ is bounded by